 For those of you who love cars and want to own two or more cars, I suggest owning at least a Dough Car.
 If you do, you might build your net worth quicker than the rest.
 You might even better keep yourself out of trouble.

-The First Car For Show
+The First Car For Show (to show off to everyone)

 Your Show Car is also known as your splurge car.
 No one really needs more than a five-year-old Toyota Corolla to get from one place to the next.
-Thus, your Show car might be a luxury sports car or a rare classic car.
+Thus, your Show car might be a new luxury sports car or a rare classic car.
 Or your Show Car may just be simply nicer than a used economy car.

 A Show Car is your choice ride on the weekends.
 You may take it on the backroads with your buddies who are in your car enthusiasts club.
 This car is really just for your personal pleasure.